 The other reason is that statins, the drugs used to lower cholesterol have nasty side-effects for many people.
 Aching legs... loss of libido, sex drive, rather think lentil protein, hummus, green beans, dried beans... so easy.
 It's all about keeping away from drugs and wanting to reach a happy, healthy eighty with all your marbles intact!
 That's what you want, too, right?

-VEGAN WEIGHT LOSS is something to be considered if you are obese but unless you are philosophically strong on this way of life, like all other diets it's probably not sustainable; however you can pick up some tips from it; I do all the time.
+VEGAN WEIGHT LOSS is something to be considered if you are obese but unless you are philosophically strong on this way of life, like all other diets it's probably not sustainable; however you can pick up some tips from it; I take the benefits of healthy vegan living, but add to it all the time; I couldn't possibly go without the raw honey from our bees and free range eggs from the hens.

 Our healthy living tips page is one of the most important at Chiropractic Help; without a healthy substrate muscle and joint conditions will not heal well.
 Lentil protein is just one other way to wean ourselves off too much red meat, a 'probable' cause of cancer according to the WHO.